eea76/sqs_dynamodb/readme.md

 ##### Receive messages from the queue
 - call the `dequeue_message` function, which returns all the messages in the queue (up to 10)
-- What happens if there are more than 10 messages in the queue?
+- What if there are more than 10 messages in the queue?
+How do we retrieve those?
 - Good question.
 I do not know.

 ##### Write the message to DynamoDB